What should your next fitness goal be? Take the quiz.

 Recovery

 Trombley suggests prioritizing massage, whether that means going to a massage therapist or engaging in self-massage with a foam roller, tennis ball, or massage gun.
-She also says stretching can be helpful, whether that’s on your own or in a gentle yoga class.
+She also says stretching can be helpful, whether that’s on your own or in a gentle yoga or stretching class on the Peloton App.

 Active recovery is vital, too, says Charlotte.
 Instead of doing hard sessions on consecutive days, follow an intense workout with an easier one.
 Charlotte suggests “a low-impact workout with the goal to increase the heart rate and the blood flow through your muscles without working them hard.
 For cycling, this means a high-cadence, low-resistance ride that gets you breathing faster without being completely out of breath.
 It can also be a longer walk or swim.”